Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 ## 3D model and enclosure

-[Enclosure from Andy E?]

 # Connecting a DuetScreen

 ## Powering the DuetScreen

 > All the power methods are **NOT** isolated.
-This means that if you connect the DuetScreen to a mainboard, the mainboard must be powered by the same power supply as the DuetScreen.
+This means that if you connect the DuetScreen to a mainboard via USB or UART, the screen and the mainboard should share a common ground.
+The easiest way to do this is to power the screen from the mainboard.
 If you do not do this, you may damage the DuetScreen or the mainboard.
-{.is-warning}

-> The DuetScreen is designed to be powered by a 5V power supply.
-If you are using a 12V or 24V power supply, you will need to use a buck converter to step down the voltage to 5V.
-> **You will likely damage the DuetScreen and any connected devices if you do not do this**.
 {.is-warning}

 The DuetScreen can be powered in the following ways:
 - **5V_IN**: This is the recommended method.